Scrivito/scrivito-neoletter-form-widgets/readme.md

 ```shell
 npm run link:vite-project
 ```
-Edit `index.ts` in the Widgets folder and add the following import:
+Edit `index.ts` in the Widgets folder in the Example App and add the following import:
 ```js
   import { initNeoletterFormWidgets } from "scrivito-neoletter-form-widgets";
 ```